curioustechizen/curioustechizen.github.io/src/content/blog/2025-08-31-pragmatic-kmp-part-03.md

 ## Enter Kotlin Multiplatform

+For fresh KMP projects, there are a few common repository organization strategies:
+1. Have a single repo that contains the Android, iOS and shared code
+2. Maintain three repos, one each for the Android app, the iOS app and the shared KMP code

 When we introduced KMP, we wanted to do it with the least possible friction to existing workflows.
 Remember, we were wetting out feet, so we did not want to make big changes like merging or splitting repos.
+So neither of the above strategies were suitable for us.

 Our `SomnoxAndroidApp` already contained modules that were KMP-ready.
 Many of the modules could be made KMP-compatible just by changing the gradle plugin and modifying the directories a bit.
 For example we had some base architectural classes and utilities in our `:core` module which could be made multiplatform.
 We wanted to use these base classes from day 1 in our multiplatform code.

-> The first decision we took was to start off with having the exact same repos: `SomnoxAndroidApp` and `SomnoxIosApp`
+The first decision we took was to start off with having the exact same repos: `SomnoxAndroidApp` & `SomnoxIosApp`.
+> We decided to start off without any changes to the repository setup

 This had a few immediate consequences:
 1. We would write the shared KMP code in the `SomnoxAndroidApp` repository.
 That's where we'd place the `kmp_umbrella` module that would be the entry point for iOS into the Kotlin world.
 2. `SomnoxIosApp` would have to somehow depend on `SomnoxAndroidApp`.
-We chose checking out these repos as siblings in a folder.
+We chose to check out these repos as siblings in a folder.
 There are other options like git submodules, but we decided to make the bare minimum changes to get things rolling.

 So, when we introduced KMP, we would check out our two repos side-by-side as follows
 ```bash